glotaran/pyglotaran/README.md

 [![Discord](https://img.shields.io/discord/883443835135475753.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/KfnEYRSTJx)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4534043.svg)](https://doi.org/10.5281/zenodo.4534043)

-A framework for Global and Target Analysis written in Python.
+A framework written in Python for global and target analysis; commonly used for the analysis of time-resolved spectroscopy measurements in the study of energy transfer pathways in photosynthesis, or the characterization of energy transfer (in-)efficiencies in photovoltaics.

 ## The Future of Global and Target Analysis

-A scientific publication titled "pyglotaran: a lego-like Python framework for global and target analysis of time-resolved spectra" (DOI: [10.1007/s43630-023-00460-y](https://doi.org/10.1007/s43630-023-00460-y)) covers aspects of the architecture and the design of the software whille illustrating its flexibility as an analysis tool through some exciting case studies.
+A scientific publication titled "pyglotaran: a lego-like Python framework for global and target analysis of time-resolved spectra" (DOI: [10.1007/s43630-023-00460-y](https://doi.org/10.1007/s43630-023-00460-y)) covers aspects of the architecture and the design of the software while illustrating its flexibility as an analysis tool through some exciting case studies.
 This publication, along with other [pyglotaran-publications](https://github.com/glotaran/pyglotaran-publications) demonstrates why we believe this framework is the future of global and target analysis.

 ## Usage of pyglotaran

+If you just want to get started analyzing your data, jump straight to the [getting started](https://pyglotaran.readthedocs.io/en/latest/notebooks/getting_started/getting_started.html) guide that is part of our [documentation](https://pyglotaran.readthedocs.io/en/latest/).

+Afterwards, you may also want to have a look at our comprehensive collection of real-world examples in the [pyglotaran-examples](https://github.com/glotaran/pyglotaran-examples) repository.
+There most like is an example that aligns well with your use case.

+For state of the art usage of this framework you may want to check out the list of [pyglotaran-publications](https://github.com/glotaran/pyglotaran-publications).

+### Example analysis results

+Results of a target analysis of Photosystem I (see [study_florescence](https://github.com/glotaran/pyglotaran-examples/tree/main/pyglotaran_examples/study_fluorescence) in the [examples](https://github.com/glotaran/pyglotaran-examples/tree/main/pyglotaran_examples).)

+![overview plot of the fluorescence case study from the pyglotaran-examples](docs/source/images/png/plot_overview_study_fluorescence.png)
+<sub>Plot created with the `plot_overview` function of the [pyglotaran-extras](https://github.com/glotaran/pyglotaran-extras) package.</sub>

 <sub>**Notice**: This is (still) an _early access_ release, please refer to the [usage notice](NOTICE.md#usage-notice) prior to committing to use pyglotaran to avoid surprises down the line.</sub>

-A common use case for the framework is the analysis of time-resolved spectroscopy measurements in the study of energy transfer pathways in photosynthesis, or the characterization of energy transfer (in-)efficiencies in photovoltaics.

-[in a nutshell] pyglotaran can be used from a Python script, or ideally Notebook, and involves specifying your desired analysis scheme consisting of a `model` and its `parameters` together with your `experiment_data`, and then letting it `optimize` this for you.
-This will fit your data while optimizing for the residuals given the model you specified, the constraints you specified therein, given the (free) parameters and its starting values you provided.

-We have prepared a number of comprehensive examples in the form of python notebooks in the [pyglotaran-examples](https://github.com/glotaran/pyglotaran-examples) which illustrate how to use the framework.
-Download the example that best aligns with your use case, and give it a go, and perhaps soon you will also be looking at a gorgeous breakdown of your data like this.

-![overview plot of the fluorescence case study from the pyglotaran-examples](docs/source/images/png/plot_overview_study_fluorescence.png)
-The results of a target analysis of Photosystem I (see [study_florescence](https://github.com/glotaran/pyglotaran-examples/tree/main/pyglotaran_examples/study_fluorescence) in the [examples](https://github.com/glotaran/pyglotaran-examples/tree/main/pyglotaran_examples).)

 ## Glotaran legacy